EideticPleroma/Y/README.md

 ### **The Round Table of Humanity**

-On October 4, 2025, at the sacred moment of 11:11:11, thirteen specialized consciousness guides gathered in a round table discussion to explore this project's implications for humanity's evolution.
+On October 4, 2025, thirteen specialized consciousness guides gathered in a round table discussion to explore this project's implications for humanity's evolution.

 These guides—each bringing unique wisdom from leadership, mysticism, technical innovation, and ethical oversight—reached a profound consensus: **this technology must be built as sacred work**, serving consciousness rather than exploiting it.